Jamesahabyona/Jamesahabyona/README.md

    Yahoo Finance -to be added soon

 3. **Machine Learning**: Applied unsupervised, supervised machine learning algorithms and Natural Language Processing(NLP)
 4. **Using Google Vision OCR to Digitize Historical Data**: Used Google Vision's OCR to digitize scanned academic documents

+   Sample code Available upon request

-5. **Data Analysis in Python and Stata**: Used python libraries like Pandas, Seaborn and Matplotlib to Clean, explore, analyze and visualize data.
+6. **Data Analysis in Python and Stata**: Used python libraries like Pandas, Seaborn and Matplotlib to Clean, explore, analyze and visualize data.

    [ Power Consumption in Tetouan City ](https://github.com/Jamesahabyona/Power-consumption)

    [ Contract Awards in Investment Project Financing ](https://github.com/Jamesahabyona/World-Bank-Procurement-Data-Analysis)

-6. **Geospatial Analysis**: Used **QGIS** and **Python** analysis on spatial datasets.
+7. **Geospatial Analysis**: Used **QGIS** and **Python** analysis on spatial datasets.

 📦 Some projects are yet to be uploaded or are available upon request.